makrai/notes/ohman20-xed-multiling-senti-emo.md

 # 1 Intro

 * XED: a cross-lingual fine-grained sentence-level emotion & sentiment dataset
-  * parallel manually annotated data for English and Finnish, with additional parallel datasets of varying sizes for a total of 32 languages created by annotation projection
+  * parallel manually annotated data for English and Finnish
+  * parallel datasets of varying sizes for a total of 32 languages created by annotation projection
   * We use Plutchik (1980)’s Wheel of Emotions as our annotation scheme (anger, anticipation, disgust, fear, joy, sadness, surprise, trust) with the addition of neutral on movie subtitle data from OPUS (Lison and Tiedemann, 2016)